Koukyosyumei/Gymbo/README.md

 <img src="img/gymbo.drawio.svg">

-Gymbo is a Proof of Concept for Gradient-based Symbolic Execution Engine implemented from scratch.
-Based on the recent works adopting gradient descent to solve SMT-like formulas [3, 4], Gymbo uses gradient descent to find inputs that satisfy each path constraint during symbolic execution.
+Gymbo is a Proof of Concept for a Gradient-based Symbolic Execution Engine, implemented from scratch.
+Building on recent advancements that utilize gradient descent to solve SMT-like formulas [3, 4], Gymbo leverages gradient descent to discover input values that fulfill each path constraint during symbolic execution.

-Gymbo is implemented from scratch in C++, so that you need only the standard libraries.
-The compiling from source codes to stack machines is based on the implementation of `rui314/chibicc` [1], and the implementation of symbolic execution is inspired by `beala/symbolic` [2].
+Gymbo is entirely implemented in C++ and requires only standard libraries.
+The process of compiling from source code to stack machines is based on the implementation of rui314/chibicc [1], while the symbolic execution approach is inspired by beala/symbolic [2].

+Compared to other prominent symbolic execution tools, Gymbo's implementation is notably simpler and more compact.
+We hope that this project will assist individuals in grasping the fundamental principles of symbolic execution and SMT problem-solving through gradient descent.

+Please note that Gymbo is currently under development and may have bugs.
+Your feedback and contributions are always greatly appreciated.

 ## Install